sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

                     * huge time saver
                     * my biggest motiviation for using an LSP
                         * I make a shit ton of dumb mistakes
+            * consult each language server's documentation for setting confugrations
+                * should have a section for nvim-lspconfig
         * `--single_file_support`
             * I only have a vague idea what this does
             * won't speculate